-Feeling crummy more than a day after an alcohol session should give us pause for thought.
+Feeling crummy more than a day after an alcohol session this Christmas should give us pause for thought.

 The alcohol response of our brains changes depending on our alcohol exposure over the past few hours and days and, less obviously, that over the last few months and years.

-In our student days and early twenties, for instance, many of us might drink enough to move our brains into the outer regions of dependency, where our neurons misbehave when alcohol free.
+In our student days and early twenties, for instance, many of us might drink enough to move our brains into the outer regions of dependency, where our neurons misbehave.

 No klaxon accompanies this shift so we may never know it happened.
 And our recovery from it can happen without us knowing too, with our drinking levels falling as our circumstances change.